 - or from between 7 and 8 for a shadow on the right side of your subject’s face

-If you want a shadow on the left side of the noise, the light must be on the right of the subject.
-So the shadow is on the opposite side of the face from the light.
+If you want a shadow on the left side of the nose, the main light source must be on the right of the subject.
+So the shadow is on the opposite side of the face from the key light.

-As a rule of thumb, start with the light about a foot higher than your subject’s head.
-This will give you the 45 degree angle down.
-You might need to go higher, depending on your subject’s face.
+As a rule of thumb, start with the light about a foot higher than your subject’s head and then angle the light down towards your subject.
+You might need to go higher, depending on your subject’s face and nose shape.

-The exact angle will vary from face to face, so you’ll need to assess the angle for each person to make sure that the shadow is the right size and is falling in the right place.
+The exact angle will vary from face to face, so you’ll need to assess the angle of the light for each person to make sure that the shadow is the right size and is falling in the right place.